RCIC-UCI-Public/yaml2rpm/README.md

 (cd ../sources; wget ${WEBSRC}) make ${NAME}.pkg
 ```
-at the end of the process, you should have an RPM in workdir/RPMS/x86_64.
+At the end of the process, you should have an RPM in workdir/RPMS/x86_64/.
 You could install it on the local machine
 and have an updated version of cmake, with a environment so that you could load it with
 ```bash
 module load cmake